 - Autumn Markets – Various villages and towns may hold their local autumn market to sell their produce (wood, textiles, ceramics, handmade products, fresh produce, and more).
 In Lucerne, there’s an autumn market called Lozärner Määs.
 Another big one called Basler Herbstmesse takes place in Basel.

 - Advent Markets – To mark the start of advent, some villages and towns will have an advent market in mid-November.
 They typically sell gingerbread treats, Glühwein, cakes, and local produce.

-- Game season – In terms of food, you’ll see venison on a game menu.
+- Game season – As animals need to rest during the winter, and spring and summer are reserved for giving birth and raising babies, autumn is the only time for hunting.
+In terms of food, you’ll see venison on a game menu.
 You can get regular venison, venison schnitzel, peppered venison, or strips of venison.
 Typically, the meal is garnished with red cabbage, Brussels sprouts, chestnuts, pears with cranberries, grapes, and homemade spaetzle.

 Autumn in Switzerland: What to Wear

 In Switzerland, you should dress in layers during autumn because the weather can be unpredictable.
 It’s fine to wear short- or long-sleeved t-shirts, knitwear, and pants.
 Bringing a light jacket will come in handy if the mornings or evenings are cooler or the altitude is higher.
 Going to high altitude requires an extra layer or a thicker down jacket.